-Check your daily Guide Map for times and locations of other Character Meet and Greet opportunities throughout Disney's Hollywood Studios.
+Check your daily Times Guide for times and locations of other Character Meet and Greet opportunities throughout Disney's Hollywood Studios.

 In the Rock 'n' Roller Coaster courtyard, to the left of the big guitar, you'll find KRNR, a snack stand.
-On Sunset Boulevard, before entering the R 'n' RC forecourt, you'll find several fast food spots: Rosie's All American Café (sandwiches, burgers, salads), Catalina Eddie's (pizza, salads, drinks), and Hollywood Scoops (ice cream).
+On Sunset Boulevard, before entering the R 'n' RC forecourt, you'll find several fast food spots at the Sunshine Ranch Market, including Rosie's All American Cafe (sandwiches, burgers, salads), Catalina Eddie's (pizza, salads, drinks), and Hollywood Scoops (ice cream).

 is a gift shop, Rock Around the Shop, located at the exit of